 Should I be concerned when my baby coughs?

 If you baby has a persistent cough you should call the pediatrician, especially if the baby seems to be working hard to breathe, is wheezing (high-pitched short breaths), has blood in saliva, has a fever or other illness or disease.
 If your baby is choking on something, call 911.

 Can my baby take cough medicine?

 No, never give your baby cough medicine (suppressant, expectorant, decongestant, or antihistamine) without talking to your pediatrician.
-The American Academy of Pediatrics and the U.S. Food and Drug Administration both warn against using any of these products on children under the age of 3 without having permission or a prescription from your doctor.
+The American Academy of Pediatrics and the U.S. Food and Drug Administration both warn against using any of these products on children under the age of 3 unless ordered by your doctor.